Microchip-MPLAB-Harmony/aerospace/peripheral/spw_44126/docs/interface.md

 **Summary**

-Get the SPW LINK interrupt status for masked interrupt and clear them for the selected link interface
+Get the SPW LINK interrupt status for masked interrupts and clear them for the selected link interface

 **Preconditions**